-When the plug-in grant as first introduced, the maximum grant for cars was £4,500, but that’s since been reduced to £3,000.
-This was because of a surge in demands after the grant was announced – so we’d recommend not waiting around if you’re thinking of making a purchase!
+When the plug-in grant as first introduced, the maximum grant for cars was £4,500, but that’s since been reduced to £3,000, then £2500 and now £1500.
+This is due to the ongoing surge in EV purchases.
+We’d recommend not waiting around if you’re thinking of making buying an EV!
 You can see the full details on the government website.

 How long is the electric car grant scheduled to last?